 Media used in the anaerobic bacteriology can be freshly prepared or purchased from commercial suppliers.
 Media for anaerobic culture prepared in the laboratory should be used within 2 weeks of preparation as long storage degrades the quality of the media due to peroxide accumulation and dehydration.
 Anaerobic culture media contains reducing agents such as cysteine.

 Pre-reduced, anaerobically sterilized media are produced by different commercial suppliers, which have extended shelf life of up to six months.
 The primary plating media for inoculating anaerobic specimen includes a non-selective blood agar and one or all of the following mentioned selective media.

-- Cooked meat broth (e.g. Robertson’s Cooked Meat Medium): Non-selective for cultivation of anaerobic organisms; with addition of glucose, can be used for gas-liquid chromatography.
+- Cooked meat broth (e.g. Robertson’s Cooked Meat Medium): Non-selective for the cultivation of anaerobic organisms; with the addition of glucose, can be used for gas-liquid chromatography.

-- Anaerobic blood agar: It is a non-selective medium for isolation of anaerobes and facultative anaerobes.
+- Anaerobic blood agar: It is a non-selective medium for the isolation of anaerobes and facultative anaerobes.

 - Egg-yolk agar (EYA): Non-selective for determination of lecithinase and lipase production by Clostridia and Fusobacteria.

-- Peptone-yeast extract glucose broth (PYG): Non-selective for cultivation of anaerobic bacteria for gas-liquid chromatography.
+- Peptone-yeast extract glucose broth (PYG): Non-selective for the cultivation of anaerobic bacteria for gas-liquid chromatography.

 Selective and differential media used in anaerobic bacteriology: